Whitby Men’s Slo-Pitch League

 arc of a legal pitch:

-ball must be delivered with an arc and reach a height between six (6) and
+The ball must be delivered with an arc and reach a height between

 - Pitcher’s